Tak023/TextExtractor/README.md

 4. **Result**:
    - The extracted text is automatically copied to your clipboard
-   - A glass chime sound confirms successful capture
+   - A sound confirms successful capture
    - Paste the text anywhere using `⌘V`
+   - If using Capture & Speak, the text will be read aloud automatically

+### Text-to-Speech Settings

+You can adjust the speech rate in Preferences (click the menu bar icon → Preferences → General):
+- Use the Speech Rate slider to control how fast text is read aloud
+- Rate ranges from 0.5x (slower) to 2.0x (faster)
+- Default rate is 1.0x (normal speed)

 ### Quitting the Application